wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 npm init nuxt-app client
 ```

-After running the command above, you may answer the questions, but you only need to answer the following two questions.
+After running the command above, you may answer the questions, but you only need to answer the following question.
 Otherwise, just hit `enter`:
   - Choose between **npm** and **yarn** as your package manager (**we recommend yarn**)
-  - Select **Bootstrap Vue** as your UI framework to get some good design

 ```
 ?
 Project name: client
 ?
 Project description: Cooking a Deliveroo clone
 ?
 Author name: Me
 ?
 Choose the package manager: Yarn
-?
-Choose UI framework: Bootstrap Vue
 ?
 Choose custom server framework: None (Recommended)
 ?
 Choose Nuxt.js modules ...
 ?
 Choose linting tools ...